 Opening All Options: Specific Learning Disability Resource

-Opening All Options (OAO) is a comprehensive resource for disability practitioners, academic and teaching staff to support students with Specific Learning Disability (SLD) in the post-secondary education sector.
+Opening All Options (OAO) is a comprehensive resource for disability practitioners, academic and teaching staff to support students with Specific Learning Disability (SpLD) in the post-secondary education sector.

 A Specific Learning Disability is the result of a neurological disorder which causes the learner to receive and process some information inaccurately.
-SLD can have a significant impact on learning.
-International estimates indicate that SLDs impact approximately 10% of the population (Firth, 2008).
+SpLD can have a significant impact on learning.
+International estimates indicate that SpLDs impact approximately 10% of the population (Firth, 2008).

-OAO provides advice and tips for Disability Practitioners, Teachers and Academics on how best to support post-secondary education students with SLD to achieve success in their studies.
-It includes information on pre-screening, reasonable adjustments you can make, teaching strategies, study skills, assistive technology, and universal design solutions to assist you address the learning barriers faced by students with an SLD.
+OAO provides advice and tips for Disability Practitioners, Teachers and Academics on how best to support post-secondary education students with SpLD to achieve success in their studies.
+It includes information on pre-screening, reasonable adjustments you can make, teaching strategies, study skills, assistive technology, and universal design solutions to assist you address the learning barriers faced by students with an SpLD.